Bhale Manchi Roju: Plot

 A man is compelled to kidnap a young woman to save his friends and family.
 Ram, who has fallen in love, wants to take revenge on his former girlfriend Maya by disrupting her wedding.
 Sita's wedding is cancelled when the groom elopes with another woman.
 Sakthi kidnaps Sita and takes her in his car but Ram crashes his car into Sakthi's vehicle.
-Sita escapes Sakthi.
+Sita escapes from Sakthi.
 Sakthi keeps Adi, Ram's friend, hostage and wants Ram to trace Sita.